AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate-polymorphism.md

 ```

 We can define this structure as Polymorphic Aggregate of type `AggregateA` and subtypes of `AggregateB`, `AggregateC`,
 and `AggregateD`.
-If there handlers present on `Parent` class, those will be present on all aggregates as well.
+If there are handlers present on `Parent` class, those will be present on all aggregates as well.

 While modeling a polymorphic aggregate hierarchy it is important to keep these constraints in mind:
 - It is not allowed to have a constructor annotated with `@CommandHandler` on abstract aggregate.
 The rationale for this